mspnp/aks-baseline/README.md

 ## Deploy the reference implementation

-A deployment of AKS-hosted workloads typically experiences a separation of duties and lifecycle management in the areas of prerequisites, the host network, the cluster infrastructure, and finally the workload itself.
-This reference implementation is similar.
+A deployment of AKS-hosted workloads typically involves a separation of duties and lifecycle management in the areas of prerequisites, the host network, the cluster infrastructure, and finally the workload itself.
+Different teams often are responsible for each of these components.
+This reference implementation follows a similar approach.
 Also, be aware our primary purpose is to illustrate the topology and decisions of a baseline cluster.
 We feel a "step-by-step" flow will help you learn the pieces of the solution and give you insight into the relationship between them.
 Ultimately, lifecycle/SDLC management of your cluster and its dependencies will depend on your situation (team roles, organizational standards, and so on), and will be implemented as appropriate for your needs.

 **Please start this learning journey in the *Preparing for the cluster* section.** If you follow this through to the end, you'll have our recommended baseline cluster installed, with an end-to-end sample workload running for you to reference in your own Azure subscription.

-### 1. :rocket: Preparing for the cluster
+### 1. :rocket: Prepare for the cluster

 There are considerations that must be addressed before you start deploying your cluster.
 Do I have enough permissions in my subscription and AD tenant to do a deployment of this size?
 How much of this will be handled by my team directly vs having another team be responsible?